eugenia1984/english/glossary.md

 - **Making pictures** in the context of data refers to creating visual representations or graphs to illustrate data findings.
 It's a common practice in report-making to help show information.

+- **marathon** is a very long race where people run 42 kilometers.
+It can also mean watching many movies or TV shows one after another without stopping.

 - **maybe**: is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.
 For example: if someone asks you if you want to go to the movies, you can say Maybe if you are not sure if you want to go or if you are available.

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.